joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 greet('Elon')
 ```

-Another change in strict mode is the hadling of the `this` keyword in functions that are not called as methods.
-(When functions *are* called as methods, `this` always point to the object that called that function).
-In non-strict mode, the following code result in an error:
+Another change in strict mode is the handling of the `this` keyword in functions that are not called as methods.
+(When functions *are* called as methods, `this` always points to the object that called that function).
+In non-strict mode, the following code results in an error:

 ```js
 function Person(name) {